Tennessee set to execute inmate without turning off his implanted defibrillator

 In Funk's attempt, he focused on input from an expert for the state in 2004 who determined back then that Black didn’t meet the criteria for what was then called "mental retardation.”
 But she concluded that Black met the new law’s criteria for a diagnosis of intellectual disability.

-Black has also been seeking a determination by the courts that he is incompetent to be executed.
+Black also sought a determination by the courts that he is incompetent to be executed.